bloxstraplabs/bloxstrap-rpc-sdk/README.md

 This repository serves to centrally hold the code for the SDK module, which is published to [Roblox](https://create.roblox.com/marketplace/asset/14278970228/BloxstrapRPC-SDK) and [Wally](https://wally.run/package/pizzaboxer/bloxstrap-rpc-sdk).

 More information on details and usage about BloxstrapRPC can be found on [Bloxstrap's corresponding Wiki page](https://github.com/pizzaboxer/bloxstrap/wiki/Integrating-Bloxstrap-functionality-into-your-game).

+Special thanks:
+- [@EpixScripts](https://github.com/EpixScripts) for helping with the development of BloxstrapRPC itself along with the SDK module.
+- [@tacheometry](https://github.com/tacheometry) for initializing a Rojo/roblox-ts setup and handing it off to be used officially.